Filip Gustavsson

-Lars Filip Dellmer Gustavsson (born 7 June 1998) is a Swedish professional ice hockey goaltender for the Minnesota Wild of the National Hockey League (NHL).
+Lars Filip Dellmer Gustavsson (born 7 June 1998) is a Swedish professional ice hockey player who is a goaltender for the Minnesota Wild of the National Hockey League (NHL).
 He has previously played for the Ottawa Senators and Luleå HF of the Swedish Hockey League (SHL).
 Gustavsson was drafted 55th overall by the Pittsburgh Penguins in the 2016 NHL entry draft.
 He became the 15th goaltender in NHL history to score a goaltender goal on 15 October 2024, in the Wild's 4–1 victory over the St. Louis Blues.

 Playing career

 Gustavsson made his Swedish Hockey League (SHL) debut playing with Luleå HF during the 2015–16 SHL season, on 14 November 2015.

 Gustavsson was selected in the second round, 55th overall by the Pittsburgh Penguins during the 2016 NHL entry draft.
 On 16 June 2017, Gustavsson signed a three-year, entry-level contract with the Penguins.
 He continued his development on loan in Sweden with Luleå HF through the 2017–18 season.

-On 23 February 2018, the Penguins traded Gustavsson to the Ottawa Senators (alongside defenceman Ian Cole, a 2018 first-round pick, and a 2019 third-round pick) in exchange for forward Derick Brassard.
-On 23 March 2018, Gustavsson was assigned to the Senators American Hockey League (AHL) affiliate, the Belleville Senators, after the conclusion of the SHL season.
+On 23 February 2018, the Penguins traded Gustavsson to the Ottawa Senators, alongside defenceman Ian Cole, a 2018 first-round pick and a 2019 third-round pick, in exchange for forward Derick Brassard.
+On 23 March, Gustavsson was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators, after the conclusion of the SHL season.
 With the 2020–21 season delayed due to the COVID-19 pandemic in North America, Gustavsson was loaned to Södertälje SK of HockeyAllsvenskan.
 He went 11–7–0 in 19 appearances before returning to the Senators.
 On 17 March 2021, Gustavsson made his NHL debut.
 He entered in relief of Joey Daccord, who departed the game with an injury.
 Gustavsson stopped all eight shots faced in the 3–2 shootout loss to the Vancouver Canucks.
 He made his first career start on 22 March, stopping 35 shots in a 2–1 win over the Calgary Flames.
 The victory was the first of his NHL career.
-In the 2021–22 season Gustavsson played in 18 games with Ottawa, starting 16 of them, compiling a record of 5–12–1.
+In the 2021–22 season Gustavsson played in 18 games with Ottawa, starting 16 of them and compiling a record of 5–12–1.
 He also played in 20 games with Belleville.